Fact: In my entire life, I’ve only cried once at a tourist attraction.

 NOTE: Leave a lot of leeway for you to get there.
 We definitely got lost a few times due to the transfers, and were stressed to the max!
 For a more stress-free experience, consider prebooking a tour that comes with transport.
 Here’s one for under $100USD.

-Tips for visiting the Harry Potter Set Tour
+Tips for Doing the Harry Potter Set Tour Like a Pro

 Having addressed the basics, here are some tips you should keep in mind when planning your visit:

-1. Check on the website for special events.
+1. Check on the Warner Bros Studio Tour website for special events

 The studio tour often has special weeks during which there are specialized displays or demonstrations.
 If you have quite some time in London, I suggest looking up when special events are happening and to plan accordingly.
 I was luckily around for the beginning of Wand Week, so I got to see wandmakers do their thing and I even got to pose with some Death Eaters.
 Super cool!